 - (I) Qualifications.
 Each academy shall designate an on-site academy director whose qualifications, based upon education, experience and training, demonstrate his or her ability to manage the academy. - (II) Compliance.
 The academy director shall ensure that the academy operates in compliance with all P.O.S.T.
 Rules. - (III) Records.
 The academy director shall be responsible for establishing and maintaining a records management system that includes, but is not limited to, enrollment rosters, P.O.S.T.
 Form 11-E's, trainee files, trainee manuals, attendance records, lesson plans, source material, instructor files, instructor/course evaluations and site safety plans. - (IV) Change of director.
-The academy director or authorized representative of an academy shall notify P.O.S.T. as soon as practicable of any change of academy director or any change of the academy director's electronic mailing address. - (f) Curriculum requirements. - (I) Academic standards. - (A) All training academies shall meet or exceed the required course content and minimum number of hours for each academic course of instruction and for each of the skills programs as required by the Basic Academic Training Program or Reserve Academic Training Program. - (B) Successful completion required. - (1) Trainees must successfully complete the Basic Academic Training Program with a minimum score of seventy percent (70%); and - (2) Trainees must successfully complete all skills training as required by the Arrest Control Training Program, Law Enforcement Driving Program and Firearms Training Program. - (3) If an academy applies a higher standard than what is required by the preceding paragraphs (1) and (2), the higher standard must be described in the Trainee Manual and in the respective skills lesson plans or course materials, as applicable.
+The academy director or authorized representative of an academy shall notify P.O.S.T. as soon as practicable of any change of academy director or any change of the academy director's electronic mailing address.

+(f) Curriculum requirements.

+(I) Academic standards.

+- (A) All training academies shall meet or exceed the required course content and minimum number of hours for each academic course of instruction and for each of the skills programs as required by the Basic Academic Training Program or Reserve Academic Training Program. - (B) Successful completion required. - (1) Trainees must successfully complete the Basic Academic Training Program or Reserve Academic Training Program with a minimum score of seventy percent (70%); and - (2) Trainees must successfully complete all skills training as required by the Arrest Control Training Program, Law Enforcement Driving Program and Firearms Training Program. - (3) If an academy applies a higher standard than what is required by the preceding paragraphs (1) and (2), the higher standard must be described in the Trainee Manual and in the respective skills lesson plans or course materials, as applicable.

+(II) Attendance.

-- (II) Attendance. - (A) For all hours of all skills training programs, 100% attendance and participation are required except as specified in Rule 24(b)(VIII). - (B) Attendance is required for all hours of all academic classes.
-Any trainee who is absent for any portion of an academic class shall make up the missed class content in accordance with the academy's rules and regulations. - (C) For trainees: Written attendance records that are accurate and up-to-date shall be kept for all trainees enrolled in all academic classes and all skills training classes. - (III) Lesson plans. - (A) All basic and reserve training academies shall develop and maintain up-todate formal written lesson plans that are on file for each academic course of instruction and for each of the skills training programs. - (B) Each lesson plan and/or an accompanying lesson plan cover sheet must include at least the following information, as applicable: - (1) Course title; and - (2) Number of hours for the course required by the P.O.S.T.
-Academic Training Program and the number of actual course hours that will be instructed; and - (3) Learning goals, course objectives and/or performance outcomes for the course; and - (4) Method of instruction; and - (5) Instructional content of the course that substantiates the stated goals, objectives and/or outcomes of the course; and - (6) A copy of any handouts, multimedia and/or PowerPoint presentations that will be used during the instruction. - (IV) Source material. - A) For source material identified as required source material in the current P.O.S.T.
-Curriculum Bibliography, at least one (1) copy of each of the publications or sources must be maintained at the place of academic instruction.
-For those sources that are referenced with a website address, providing the trainees with readily available Internet access is acceptable in lieu of maintaining at least one (1) copy of each of the publications or sources.
+- (A) For all hours of all skills training programs, 100% attendance and participation are required except as specified in Rule 24(b)(VIII). - (B) Attendance is required for all hours of all academic classes.
+Any trainee who is absent for any portion of an academic class shall make up the missed class content in accordance with the academy's rules and regulations. - (C) Written attendance records are required. - (1) For trainees: Written daily attendance records that are accurate and up-to-date shall be kept for all trainees enrolled in all academic classes and all skills training classes. - (2) For skills instructors: Written attendance records that are accurate and up-to-date shall be kept for all instructors who teach any portion of a skills training program.

+(III) Lesson plans.

+(A) All basic and reserve training academies shall develop and maintain up-todate formal written lesson plans that are on file for each academic course of instruction and for each of the skills training programs.

+- (B) Each lesson plan and/or an accompanying lesson plan cover sheet must include at least the following information, as applicable: - (1) Course title; and - (2) Number of hours for the course required by the P.O.S.T.
+Academic Training Program and the number of actual course hours that will be instructed; and - (3) Learning goals, course objectives and/or performance outcomes for the course; and - (4) Method of instruction; and - (5) Instructional content of the course that substantiates the stated goals, objectives and/or outcomes of the course; and - (6) A copy of any handouts, multimedia and/or PowerPoint presentations that will be used during the instruction.